ploomber/ploomber/doc/use-cases/research.rst

 Ploomber can help you manage your research project to enhance reproducibility and to run more experiments faster.

-Check out our `Exploratory Data Analysis template <https://github.com/ploomber/projects/tree/master/templates/exploratory-analysis>`_ to get started.
+Check out our `this template <https://github.com/ploomber/projects/tree/master/templates/exploratory-analysis>`_ to get started.

 Faster iterations
 ******************